 Then – after you have tested all your gear for the trip, think back up.
 You need backup for your data, your clothing and your camera gear.
 What happens if your luggage gets lost?
 Do you have sufficient clothing with you to make the shoot?
 Is there a store nearby where in the worst case scenario you could buy new clothes?
 Then there’s data.
 How will you back up your files?
 What if you’re away from power and civilization?
 Then there’s the camera bodies and lenses.
 What if they fail?
 It would be a real shame to go to all this time, trouble and expense and then end up with bupkis because your gear went bad and you had no backup.

-In my case, I’m bringing my main gear and then relying on borrowlenses.com to ship me another set of gear to my hotel in Alaska.
+In my case, I’m bringing my main gear and then renting gear which I will have shipped to me at my hotel in Alaska.
 Then when I leave the hotel for the seaplane each day I can know I have redundancy without having to bring everything I own.

 In short, do your homework.
 Do you have the right gear?
 Is it functional?
 Does it need repair to be brought into an operational environment?
 Do you have backups and the backups for them?